wmelvin/mp3-tag-lister/README.md

                         Optional.
 Name of output folder.
 Default is current folder.
   -y, --overwrite       Optional.
 Overwrite output file if it exists.
+  --no-log              Optional.
+Do not write a log file.
 ```

 ## Reference